Telegram Bot API: An Introduction

 Telegram offers two kinds of APIs for developers.
 The Bot API allows you to easily create programs that use Telegram messages for an interface.
 The Telegram API and TDLib allow you to build your own customized Telegram clients.

-In this article, we will be using the Bot API, which allows developers to connect bots to their applications and systems.
+We will be using the Bot API, which allows developers to connect bots to their applications and systems.
 Bots are special accounts that do not require a telephone number to set up and correspond to an interface for code running on one or multiple servers.

 Note that several wrappers exist for the Bot API.
 These wrappers are written in various languages and let you interact programmatically with the API.
 For the purpose of this tutorial, we’ll be using the Python client.